dxw/towtruck/README.md

 Towtruck is an application to aid maintenence of dxw's repos.
 It aims to make it easier to keep on top of which repos need updates applying.

+Please review the [High Level Design document](/doc/high-level-design.md) if this is your first time in the project

 ## Prerequisites

 You must have [nvm](https://github.com/nvm-sh/nvm) installed.
 It is available on brew.